Refund Policy: Do Customers Who Refund Buy Again?

 Of course, not all returns are the same.
 Return reasons are highly indicative of the customer’s experience and their likelihood of repurchasing.
-To retain a customer who made a refund, it is essential to understand why they made the return.

 So, if you notice that a particular return reason has a substantially lower repurchase rate than others, identify and address the root cause of those returns.